-Next, we investigate the source of the common factor estimates, employing the marginal $R^2$ analysis.
-That is, we regress each predictor onto the common factor and record what proportion of the variation in each predictor can be explained by the common factor.
+Next, we investigate the source of these common factor estimates via the marginal \mathbb{R}^2 analysis.
+That is, we regress each predictor onto the common factor and record what proportion of the variation can be explained by the common factor.
 Results are reported in Figures 2 to 4 for the first common factor from the entire predictors, real activity variables, and nominal/financial market variables, respectively.

-As can be seen in Figure 2, the marginal $R^2$ statistics of the first American PC factor (solid lines) are very similar to those of the first PLS American factor (bar graphs).
-On the other hand, the marginal $R^2$ statistics of the first Korean PC and PLS factors are very different.
-More specifically, the marginal $R^2$ statistics of the Korean PLS factor are negligibly low in comparison with those of the PC factor.
-Since PC factors are obtained only from the predictors with no reference on the target variable, the marginal $R^2$ values of the PC factor are expected to be high.
-However, since PLS factors are estimated using the covariance of the target variable and the predictor, low $R^2$ statistics of the Korean PLS factor imply that Korean predictors are largely disconnected from the KRW/USD real exchange rate.
-This is consistent with cumulative $R^2$ statistics in Figure 1.
+As can be seen in Figure 2, we note that the marginal R^2 statistics of the first American PC factor (solid lines) are very similar to those of the first PLS American factor (bar graphs).
+On the other hand, the marginal R^2 statistics of the first Korean PC factor is quite different from the PLS factor.
+More specifically, the marginal R^2 statistics of the Korean PLS factor are negligibly low in comparison with those of the PC factor.
+Since PC factors are obtained only from the predictors with no reference on the target variable, the marginal R^2 values of the PC factor are expected to be high.
+However, since PLS factors are estimated using the covariance of the target variable and the predictor, low R^2 statistics of the Korean PLS factor imply that Korean predictors are largely disconnected from the KRW/USD real exchange rate.
+This is consistent with negligibly low cumulative R^2 statistics in Figure 1.

 Note also that PLS American factors are more closely connected with groups #1 (industrial production) and #2 (labor market) than other groups.
 Put it differently, the first PLS American factor seems to be strongly driven by these real activity variables rather than financial market variables and other real activity variables.
+We also point out that these two groups include key variables that influence the Fed's decision making process of U.S. monetary policy stance under its dual mandate.
+That is, they are potentially useful predictors of financial market conditions.